Don’t sell yourself short

-Deciding what to charge to run Facebook ads is a difficult and important decision.
+Deciding what to charge to run Facebook ads is a complex and important decision, but it’s one you should ask yourself regularly.

-Knowing how much you should charge to run Facebook ads can be a difficult task.
-Charge too much and you might set expectations too high.
-Charge too little and you might sell yourself short.
+Knowing how much you should charge to run Facebook ads can be difficult.
+If you charge too much, you might set expectations too high.
+If you charge too little, you might sell yourself short.

 Are you wondering if you are charging appropriately?
-Or maybe you are thinking about offering Facebook Ads Management and are wondering about how to structure your services.
+Or maybe you are considering offering Facebook Ads Management and wondering how to structure your services.

 It’s important to remember that you need to be able to show the value you’re providing, and creating a social media report is a great way to do so.